PAC$^m$-Bayes: Narrowing the Empirical Risk Gap in the Misspecified Bayesian Regime: Experimental Details

 \subsubsection{Structured Prediction}

 For the structured prediction experiments, we attempt to solve the following problem: Given the top half of an image, predict the bottom half of the image.
-We follow the setup in \cite{masegosa2019learning}, for this experiment which we now describe.
-We use the experimental TFP Neural Networking toolbox (\verb|tfp.experimental.nn|, \cite{dillon2017tensorflow}) and TFP Joint Distributions \citep{piponi2020joint} to compactly specify BNNs.
+We follow the setup in \citet{masegosa2019learning}, for this experiment which we now describe.
+We use the experimental TFP Neural Networking toolbox (\verb|tfp.experimental.nn|, \citep{dillon2017tensorflow}) and TFP Joint Distributions \citep{piponi2020joint} to compactly specify BNNs.
 For the posterior and prior, we used Normal distributions.
 The posterior had learnable variables to represent the mean and variance, while the mean and variance in the prior are assumed to be constant.
-The model predicts the mean of a Normal distribution with fixed variance of $1/255$ which we use as our likelihood.
+The model predicts the means of independent Normal distributions with fixed variance of $1/255$ which we use as our likelihood for each pixel.
+We assume that all pixels are independent and therefore ignore covariance between pixels in the output distribution.
+Note that this assumption is (purposefully) incorrect; images generally have strong correlations between adjacent spatial pixels and between the colors within a single pixel.
 For the network architecture, we used a 3-layer MLP with 50 hidden units, and {\sf ELU} activations.
 We therefore fed our input images to the model as flattened vectors.
 For CIFAR-10, we converted the image to grayscale to reduce the number of pixels and simplify the model.

 All models were trained using Adam with an initial learning rate of 0.001, decayed by 0.5 every $10^5$ steps.
 We train models for 500 epochs.
 We used a batch size of 128 during training.
 We tested performance on the heldout evaluation set as a function of $m$, ranging from $m=1$ to $m=32$, where each $m$ corresponds to the number of samples used during training.
 Reconstruction performance was quantified using the log posterior-predictive ($\lpp$), which we measure using 100 samples from the posterior.
 We train 5 different models independently, with different random initializations and different shufflings of the training set in order to obtain the uncertainties in the final performance of the model.